AriannaViola/Silkworm-CV/README.md

     *   Segment Anything Model (SAM)
     *   Watershed Algorithm
     *   KMeans Clustering in LAB color space

+*   **Performance Evaluation**: Assess classification models and segmentation outputs using quantitative metrics and qualitative analysis to determine their effectiveness in real-world conditions.

 ## 3. How to Install and Run